flipacholas/Architecture-of-consoles/articles/virtual-boy.md

 published: true
 top_tabs:
   Models:
-      Back:
+    - title: "Back"
       extension: jpg
       active: true
       caption: "The Virtual Boy
       <br>Released on 21/07/1995 in Japan and 14/08/1995 in America"
-      Front:
+    - title: "Front"
       caption: "Front view of the console
       <br>Users are meant to look through the eyepieces"
   Motherboard:
     caption: "The mainboard
     <br>Not to be confused with the 'Servo board' which the mainboard connects to.